Master of Education in Curriculum and Instruction (M.Ed.) – Teacher Leader

 Online Degree Overview

-The Master of Education in Curriculum and Instruction (C&I) is designed to prepare educators to develop and deliver effective instructional opportunities for diverse students in various learning settings including public, private, higher education, and the workplace.
-The Teacher Leader concentration is ideal for current teachers who wish to further their professional knowledge and personal development by earning a master's degree that will help them to become leaders in their field.
+The Master of Education in Curriculum and Instruction (C&I) is designed to prepare educators to develop and deliver effective instructional opportunities for diverse students in various learning settings including public, private, higher education and the workplace.
+The Teacher Leader concentration provides professional development for teachers and is ideal for those who wish to further their professional knowledge and leadership in education by earning a master's degree that will help them to become leaders in their field.
 The C&I degree emphasizes understanding learner characteristics, instructional design, program and student assessment, and the effective integration of technology into instructional programs.

 Curriculum: View Course Sequence & Descriptions

-Results: Master of Education degree with concentration in Teacher Leadership.
+Results: Master of Education degree in Curriculum and Instruction with a Teacher Leader concentration

 Important Links: Apply Now | Tuition & Financial Aid | Faculty |Course Schedule